Techvocast

 Android Nearby Share

 In August last year, Google disclosed that starting with Samsung phones and Google Pixel phones, the Google version of iPhone AirDrop will be available on Android phones.
-The Nearby Share feature is similar to the iPhone AirDrop available on Mac, and iOS devices.
+The Nearby Share feature is similar to the iPhone AirDrop.
+The new feature works just like the AirDrop, but you will need to set up a few things before using the feature, but here’s is how to use Android Nearby Share.

-For years, this feature has been adored by iPhone users, Yes!
+For years, this feature has been adored by Apple users, Yes!
 And now Android device finally has the Google version of iPhone AirDrop known as Nearby Share.
-The new feature can be used to share links, videos, photos, and other files to someone’s else device that’s nearby!.
+The new feature can be used to share links, videos, photos, and other files to another device.

 How to set up the Nearby Share